Anchor

 The accounts needed in this context are:

-• maker: the user that decide the terms and deposit the mint_a into the Escrow
+• maker: the user that decides the terms and deposits the mint_a into the Escrow

-• escrow: the account where all the terms of this exchange lives
+• escrow: the account holding the exchange terms (maker, mints, amounts)

 • mint_a: the token that the maker is depositing